-The Le Goff Technique consists of placing a retro-gastric band (pars flaccida), combined with liberation of the greater gastric tuberosity up to the first gastrophrenic ligament: adherences to the spleen are sectioned but the first gastrophrenic ligament is rarely sectioned.
+The Le Goff Technique (GPSP) consists of placing a retro-gastric band (pars flaccida), combined with liberation of the greater gastric tuberosity up to the first gastrophrenic ligament: adherences to the spleen are sectioned but the first gastrophrenic ligament is rarely sectioned.

 The band is fixed anteriorly using sero-gastric muscular-oesophageal sutures, thus reducing the gastric pouch underneath the band.
 All fat in the lower part of the anterior oesophagus is removed, as are the vascular and nerve endings from the left vagus.

 All the branches of the left vagal nerve to the oesophagus and stomach are sectioned.
 Gastric evacuation is thus slowed.